Red sky, take warning. Bloodshed by morning.

 - The Dark World of Eleven Eyes is signified by a red sky and a black moon that, besides its color, is immensely huge and hanging over the city.

-- In Stalker: Shadow of Chernobyl, a red sky means a blowout is in progress, and you'd best find some decent shelter if you want to avoid almost certain death.
+- In Stalker, a red sky means a blowout is in progress, and you'd best find some decent shelter if you want to avoid almost certain death.
+During the course of the blowout, it's guaranteed that for a second or two, all the light in the Zone will turn a vivid blood red.

 - In Command & Conquer: Renegade, Nod's superweapon (a beacon that calls a nuke) turns the sky red before it strikes.